UK Edition. Click here for US version.

 If you have any further questions, ask your doctor or

-to others.
-It may harm them, even if their symptoms are the
+it on to others.
+It may harm them, even if their

-side effects not listed in this leaflet, please tell your doctor
+any side effects not listed in this leaflet, please tell your

 In this leaflet:

 What Xatral XL is and what it is used for